Brian O. Murdoch: Research

 Murdoch teaches early Germanic and Celtic literature, on which he has authored and edited a number of notable works.
 He has translated works of medieval literature, such as Kudrun, into the English language.

 Murdoch is particularly interested in religious texts.
 His earliest work is concerned with the Altdeutsche Genesis and other German Adam Books, later exploring the same theme in other vernaculars.
 In several hundred published works he established the centrality of the "popular" (as opposed to the exegetical) understanding of the "protoplasts" in far wider areas of medieval thought than had hitherto been appreciated.
 He demonstrated that an awareness of Adam motifs allows an entirely new reading of some of the classics of medieval literature, most notably Hartmann's Gregorius.
 The broader impact of these studies has been to raise awareness of vernacular Bible traditions in many aspects of Medieval Studies.

 Murdoch is also known for his work on Erich Maria Remarque, author of All Quiet on the Western Front.

 Personal life

-Murdoch married Ursula Irene Riffer, a teacher, on 25 March 1967, with whom he has a son and a daughter.
+On 25 March 1967, Murdoch married Ursula Irene Riffer, a teacher, with whom he has a son and a daughter.